Paris Ile-de-France : Responsible authorities

 Exchanging ideas and deciding public transport improvements in the Île-de-France

-Each year the STIF is host to a large number of foreign delegations.
+Each year IdFM is host to a large number of foreign delegations.

-In 2015, the STIF hosted 15 delegations from Europe (Germany, Spain), Asia (China, South Korea, Japan, Taiwan) and America (Argentina, Brazil, Chile, Costa Rica, Mexico, Peru) and was thus able to share its model of governance, organisation, competencies, missions and know-how.
+In 2018, the STIF hosted 1 delegations from all over the world and was thus able to share its model of governance, organisation, competencies, missions and know-how.

 Entrusting the implementation of the decisions to the transport operators